emanuellcs/rads/README.md

 ## What is RADS?

 **RADS (Recursive Active-Diffusion Synthesis)** is a unified neuro-symbolic system designed to compete across all three tracks with a single set of core weights.
-Its central thesis is this: static grid prediction and interactive game navigation are not different problems requiring different models: they are two surface presentations of the same underlying computational task.
+Its central thesis is this: static grid prediction and interactive game navigation are not different problems requiring different models; they are two surface presentations of the same underlying computational task.
 In both cases, the agent must observe a small amount of evidence, induce a hidden rule governing the environment, and execute that rule precisely.
 RADS is built around that unified abstraction.

 The system has two primary components that work in concert.